Whiddy Island – A Hidden Gem in Bantry Bay

 Today Whiddy Island is a place where walkers can absorb a landscape steeped in history and – in the summer months – wreathed in red and purple fuchsia.
 It’s a hideaway where bird-watchers can break out the binoculars; an escape where everyone can grab a well-earned drink at the welcoming island pub.
 Whether you’re walking, boating, kayaking, or simply relaxing here, you’ll find an island of hidden depths.

-Five Things to Do on Whiddy Island
+Five reasons to visit Whiddy Island

-1. Bantry Blueway
+1. Make a splash on the Bantry Blueway

 Whiddy is part of Ireland’s first Blueway trail, so why not head out onto Bantry Bay to enjoy a host of activities like kayaking, paddleboarding and sailing?
 On Whiddy Island, and around the bay, you’ll find information boards with trail maps, safety details, and tips on equipment hire and tuition.
 For more details see here.